AMLP: Adjustable Masking Lesion Patches for Self-Supervised Medical Image Segmentation

+In the Masked Patch Selection (MPS), the sole reliance on unsupervised k-means clustering may lead to potential misclassification issues.
+Therefore, it is imperative to assist the network in accurately identifying foreground image patches.
+The most common method for determining whether a patch is foreground region is comparing the reconstruction loss $L_{pred}$ of a single patch, such as the $L_2$ loss used in MAE.
+(In this paper, we denote the $L_2$ loss as $L_{pred}$.)
+A higher loss value indicates a greater difficulty in reconstruction, which means it is more likely to be a foreground region.
+However, as training progresses, the scale of the $L_{pred}$ loss diminishes.
+When the loss values become very small, the model struggles to effectively differentiate the reconstruction difficulty of different patches, making it challenging to identify which patches need focused attention and masking.
+Therefore, the exclusive use of one patch's reconstruction loss is not the optimal choice.

+To enhance the model's focus on the foreground regions more precisely, we propose a relative loss based on the Relative Reconstruction Loss (RRL).
+Unlike comparing the reconstruction loss of a single patch, the RRL dynamically evaluates the importance of each patch by calculating the ratio of a patch's reconstruction loss to the average reconstruction loss of all masked patches.
+When a patch's reconstruction loss is higher than the average, it indicates that the patch is more challenging in the reconstruction task, which usually means it is a foreground region.
+Consequently, RRL encourages the model to pay special attention to these regions, as they are more likely to contain important lesion information.
+Through this method, the model can more effectively identify and concentrate on foreground regions that require significant masking, thereby alleviating the issue of misclassification.

-Specifically, we compute the attention reconstruction loss $L_{rrl}$ by calculating the ratio of the absolute reconstruction loss $L_{pred}$ for an individual patch to the average $L_{mean}$ of all reconstruction losses for masked image patches.
-This calculation is expressed as:
+Specifically, we compute the relative reconstruction loss $L_{rrl}$ by calculating the ratio of reconstruction loss $L_{pred}$ for an patch to the average reconstruction loss of all masked image patches $L_{mean}$.
+The formula of $L_{rrl}$ is as follows:

-Then we compare $L_{rrl}$ with $L_{mean}$.
-If $L_{rrl} \geq L_{mean}$, it indicates that the corresponding image patch holds relative importance among all masked patches.
-Additionally, in the absence of considering the k-means result, this image patch is likely to be classified as foreground and merits special attention.
-Conversely, if $L_{rrl} < L_{mean}$, the opposite holds true.